Our people

 Carolyn lives in Greater Manchester and enjoys spending time with family and friends, as well as foreign travel.
 Carolyn is passionate about developing a workplace where people are supported to bring their best self to work and fulfil their true potential.

-Ian McCreath, Head of TLAP (Think Local Act Personal)
+Ian McCreath, Director of TLAP (Think Local Act Personal)

 Aside from a stint working for the web team of a national newspaper, Ian career has been spent exclusively working in disability-related roles.
 Early experiences with his nan, and as a support worker, led him to question why care and support couldn’t be better at focussing on what really mattered to each person.